sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 **Read Whole Text Files Node configuration**

-*	Reads list of Text Files and their content from a given directory using ``Read Whole Text Files`` node.
+*	Reads list of the Text Files and their contents from a given directory using the ``Read Whole Text Files`` node.
-*	Path of a directory containing Text files needs to be selected in ``Path``. ``Browse HDFS`` option can be used to browse and select a directory from HDFS.
+*	Path of a directory containing the Text files needs to be selected in the ``Path``.
+The ``Browse HDFS`` option can be used to browse and select a directory from HDFS.
-*	``OK`` button needs to be clicked to complete configuration.
+*	``OK`` button needs to be clicked to complete the configuration.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/readwholetext-configuration.png
    :alt: readwholetext_node_userguide